Our growth rate has also fallen significantly, as this chart from the US Census Bureau shows.

 However, before we pop a cork to celebrate the fizzle of our population

-explosion, there’s one more chart—one most often ignored.
+explosion, there’s one more chart—one most often ignored or discounted.

 Q: With birth rates, fertility rates, and growth rates all falling, how can our population keep on steadily rising?

 Momentum.
 Although couples are creating fewer of us, there are more couples creating those new people, which makes more of us.
-For example, China’s 1.5 Total Fertility Rate is way below “replacement level fertility,” and yet their natural increase is 6 million per year (2014 estimate—down from 8.8 in 2010).
-Growth is projected to continue until 2030, 50 years after implementing their one-child policy.
+For example, China’s 1.5 Total Fertility Rate is way below “replacement level fertility,” and yet their natural increase is 5.9 million per year (2016 estimate—down from 8.8 in 2010).
+Growth was projected to continue until 2030, 50 years after implementing their one-child policy.
+Their new two-child policy is likely to increase birth rates, at least temporarily, pushing their zero growth year beyond 2030.

 This serves as an ominous warning.
 If cutting fertility rates in half hasn’t stopped our increase, what will it take?
 How much better can we expect birth rates to get?
+Improving global fertility from five to two and a half was easy, with improved reproductive health services.
+Further improvement will require inceased reproductive freedom and responsibility.
 Many countries have stalled at a plateau and aren’t likely to go any lower unless conditions change.

 A 2014 computer projection of a global one-child average fertility rate projects approximately five billion of us in 2100 due to this momentum.